nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 ```

 1. Time format: `HH:MM:SS`.
-2. For LAMMPS+kokkos its typical to only use 1 MPI-rank per GPU.
+2. For LAMMPS + Kokkos its typical to only use 1 MPI-rank per GPU.
 3. Change `<ACCOUNT>` to your project account name.
 4. Change `<LAMMPS_UENV>` to the name (or path) of the LAMMPS uenv you want to use.
 5. Load the `kokkos` uenv view.